ALL HAULERS: LANDFILL PERMIT REQUIRED FOR DISPOSAL OF TYPE II, III, STUMPS, CONTAMINATED SOIL, SPECIAL WASTE, AND TIRES.

 - Beverage containers – A beverage container containing one gallon or less of a soft drink, soda water, carbonated natural or mineral water, or other nonalcoholic carbonated drink, beer, ale, or other drink of whatever alcohol content.
 Loads containing more than 12 beverage containers will be charged a mixed load fee and the hauler will be required to retrieve the beverage containers.

 - Whole motor vehicle tires – Whole motor vehicle tires are accepted and charged per the rates on the fee schedule, but are prohibited from disposal in the landfill.
 Prior to landfill disposal, the tires will be split or processed into pieces by landfill staff.
-Whole tires found mixed in loads that are disposed of in the landfill will be charged a surcharge of $10 per tire plus the regular tire charge.
+Whole tires found mixed in loads that are disposed of in the landfill will be assessed a mixed load fee.

 - Yard clippings – Yard clippings are defined as leaves, grass clippings, vegetable or other garden debris, shrubbery, or brush or tree trimmings.